women served in the armed forces of the United States. Nearly

 Orange exposure.
 Some have committed suicide.

 The Foundation's Sister

-Search program is dedicated to locating all American women
+Search program was dedicated to locating all American women

 both military and civilian who served during the

 Vietnam era.
-The purpose of the Search is to facilitate healing
+The purpose of the Search was to facilitate healing

 among these veterans, allow them to network with each other,